 Captain Muncey commissioned from Officer Training School at Maxwell Air Force Base in Montgomery, Alabama, in April 2015.
 Prior to joining the Air Force, she served as Director of Bands at the Johns Hopkins University in Baltimore, Maryland.
 She held similar positions with the orchestra program at Colorado State University in Fort Collins, Colorado, and served as Director of Instrumental Music at Wheat Ridge High School in Wheat Ridge, Colorado.

-1st Lieutenant Philip R. Emory is the Flight Commander for The United States Air Force Band, Joint Base Anacostia-Bolling, Washington, D.C.
+1st Lieutenant Philip R. Emory is a flight commander for The United States Air Force Band, Joint Base Anacostia-Bolling, Washington, D.C.
 He serves as the Officer-in-Charge for the Air Force Strings, Singing Sergeants and Marketing & Outreach.
 He is responsible to the Band commander for functional oversight of operations, logistics, publicity and resource management to enable the success of the 184-member unit to accomplish nearly 1,600 missions each year.